Trial of Hamid Nouri: Verdict

 On 14 July 2022, Nouri was sentenced to life in prison and expulsion with a permanent bar from re-entering Sweden, and ordered to pay damages amounting to 1.2 million SEK.

 In Swedish law, a person sentenced to life imprisonment may apply to have the sentence commuted to a fixed-term sentence after having served at least ten years of the sentence.
 If the sentence is commuted, the fixed-term sentence shall not be less than the maximum term of imprisonment that may be imposed for the crime, which for murder and a serious a crime against international law is 18 years.
-If and when he is released, he will be expelled from the country.
+If released, Nouri would be expelled from the country.

 Nouri appealed the verdict, and the appeal court proceedings began on January 11, 2023.
 However, his request was rejected by the Svea Court of Appeal in December of the same year, and his life sentence was subsequently confirmed.